France in October

 Holidays, Festivals and Events in France in October

-Cider and Chestnut Festoval in Sauveterre-de-Rouergue—This picturesque city overlooking an idyllic valley in the Mid-Pyrenees region of France is known for its ancient chestnut tress and high-quality cider that’s made fresh from the orchard harvests nearby– so every October, a traditional festival is held to celebrate both.
-The cobbled central square buzzes with light and color late into the night, so why not enjoy some seasonal treats and a traditional concert after a day spent walking through crisp Autumn leaves in the surrounding countryside?
+Cider and Chestnut Festival in Sauveterre-de-Rouergue—This picturesque city overlooking an idyllic valley in the Midi-Pyrénées region of France is known for its ancient chestnut tress and high-quality cider that’s made fresh from the orchard harvests nearby.
+Every October, a traditional festival is held to celebrate it!
+The cobbled central square buzzes with light and color late into the night, so why not enjoy some seasonal treats and a traditional concert after a day spent walking through crisp autumn leaves in the surrounding countryside?

-Descent from the high mountain pastures in Annecy—If you’ve read anything else I’ve written on this site, it is no secret that I am a huge fan of Annecy.
-This picturesque city at the base of the French Alps where I spent a summer is one of my favorite places in France.
-Every October, there is a public celebration in honor of the traditional autumn descent of the herds in the high mountain pastures above the city.
-There is a procession of the animals from the high pastures through town as well as bands and folklore groups, traditional craft and food demonstrations and more.
+Descent from the high mountain pastures in Annecy—Every October, there is a public celebration in honor of the traditional autumn descent of the herds from the mountain pastures high above the city.
+There is a procession of the animals from the pastures through town, as well as bands, folklore groups, traditional crafts, food demonstrations and more.

-Sorcerers’ Festival in Chalindrey—The Witch Festival (Fête des Sorcières) has been held for nearly a century in Chalindrey, home to a 16th-century witch hunt and the Fort du Cognelot, known as Devil’s Point.
-The highlight is a haunting dance on Saturday night.
-Rather than buying into the commercial side of Halloween, this festival seeks to evoke its Celtic roots, while still scaring you witless.
-Alongside the dance, there are exhibitions and screenings of scary films.
+Sorcerers’ Festival in Chalindrey—The Fête des Sorcières has been held for nearly a century in Chalindrey, home to a 16th-century witch hunt and the Fort du Cognelot, known as Devil’s Point.
+Rather than buying into the commercial side of Halloween, this festival seeks to evoke its Celtic roots – while still scaring you witless.
+Alongside the dance on Saturday night, there are exhibitions and screenings of scary films.
 And for the younger festival-goers, there’s face-painting and the election of Miss Sorcière.

-Pepper Festival in Espelette—If you find yourself hanging out in Basque country in October and want to check out the day-long Pepper festival in late October in this high Basque country town.
+Pepper Festival in Espelette—If you find yourself hanging out in southwestern French Basque country in October, check out the daylong Fête du Piment in late October in Espelette.
 Farmers sample and sell product during the festival.
 Visitors can enjoy music, dance, awards ceremonies, eating and drinking.
 The red peppers from this region (which originated in Mexico) became a staple in Basque cuisine starting in the 16th century and the festival honoring these red peppers draws more than 200,000 people each year.

-Fete des Vendanges in Banyuls-sur-Mer—Located in the heart of the Roussillon wine region in France, over 2,000 people come to Banyuls each year in October to celebrate the grape harvest.
-Children can stomp grapes the traditional way, there is lots of wine, music and food and there is a traditional wine-growers lunch on the beach.
+Fete des Vendanges in Banyuls-sur-Mer—Located in the heart of the Roussillon wine region in France, over 2,000 people come to Banyuls-sur-Mer each year in October to celebrate the grape harvest.
+Children can stomp grapes the traditional way, there is lots of wine, music and food and a traditional wine-growers lunch is served on the beach.

 Weather in France in October

-Weather in France in October will range widely depending on what region of the country you find yourself in.
+The weather in France in October will vary depending on what region of the country you find yourself in.
 However, whether you are in Paris, the Loire Valley, Burgundy or even the French Alps, you should expect chilly to cold temperatures.
 While there is usually still plenty of sunshine and sweater-only days, you should also expect more Autumn-like chilly evenings.

-While I do love visiting France in October, it is a difficult time of the year to pack for a trip to France as the weather can be unpredictable and temperatures can widely range.
-You should expect everything from warm sunny days (when you can get away with a skirt or jeans and a t-shirt) to cold, rainy evenings.
-A good way to be prepared for a variety of weather conditions is to think layers.
-Bring a light jacket, an umbrella and sweaters for layering over lighter pieces.
+Autumn is a difficult time of the year to pack for a trip to France as the weather can be unpredictable and temperatures can be all over the place.
+You should expect everything from warm, sunny days to rainy evenings that could chill you to the bone.
+A good way to be prepared for a variety of weather conditions is to think layers: Bring a light jacket, an umbrella and sweaters for layering over lighter pieces.

 If you want to know how to dress more like a French person and less like a tourist, you may also want to check out my posts on what to wear in France: